energyPATHWAYS/EnergyPATHWAYS/doc/source/setup.rst

 ..
 Note::
    Setuptools will attempt to install any required packages that are not in your environment when you run ``setup.py``.
 However, we have found that this method does not reliably install all dependencies on all platforms.
 For example, users have encountered difficulty installing NumPy and SciPy on macOS this way.
 This is why we recommend using Anaconda to set up the environment before installing EnergyPATHWAYS, as described under `Packages`_, above.

 In addition to installation of the EnergyPATHWAYS package, a model cannot be created until a set of data is supplied.
-The input data contain three components:
+The input data contain two components:

 - A database describing your energy system (see below)
-- Configuration file (e.g. EnergyPATHWAYS/us\_model\_example/configurations.INI)
+- Configuration file (e.g. EnergyPATHWAYS/model runs/us\_model\_example/config.INI)
-- Custom unit definitions (e.g. EnergyPATHWAYS/us\_model\_example/unit_defs.txt)

 Database Setup
 ==============

 Pathways currently requires access to an energy system database in a particular format, stored in `PostgreSQL`_.
-(As noted in ``environment.yml``, the psycopg2 package is therefore also required so that python can connect to PostgreSQL.)
+(As noted in ``setup.py``, the psycopg2 package is therefore also required so that python can connect to PostgreSQL.)
 Future versions of EnergyPATHWAYS may support a wider variety of databases and/or input formats.
 If you are unfamiliar with PostgreSQL, we recommend installing it in the following ways:

 .. _PostgreSQL: http://www.postgresql.org/